muskang-005/Smart-Digital-Clock/README.md

 - Conclusion
 - Future Scope

 ## Introduction
-Digital clocks are commonly used in embedded systems.
-This project is a Verilog-based implementation of a smart digital clock that keeps track of time (hours, minutes, seconds) and date (day, month, year).
+Digital clocks are used for embedded systems.
+This project involves designing a smart digital clock using Verilog HDL that keeps a track of time as well as date.

-It demonstrates basic digital design concepts like counters, clock division, and conditional logic.
+This project involves understanding basic concepts used for designing digital circuits, which include counters and clock dividers.

 ## Features
-- Time display in **HH:MM:SS (12-hour format)**
+- Display of time in **HH:MM:SS (12-hour format)**
-- Date display in **DD-MM-YY**
+- Display of date in **DD-MM-YY format**
-- Automatic **AM/PM switching**
+- **AM/PM** time conversion
-- **Leap year handling**
+- **Leap year** detection
-- Automatic **date, month, and year update**
+- **Automatic update** of date, month, and year
-- Day tracking (**0–6 format**)
-- Mode switching using a button:
+- **Tracking** of days in **0-6 format**
+- Switching of modes by a button press:
-  - Mode 0 → Time
+  - Mode 0: Time display
-  - Mode 1 → Date
+  - Mode 1: Date display
-  - Mode 2 → Day
+  - Mode 2: Display of days
-- Output shown using **6 display digits (d1–d6)**
+- Display of time in **6 display digits (d1, d6)**

----

 ## Working

 ### 1. Clock Divider
-- Input clock is divided to generate a **1-second signal (`clk_1s`)**
+- Divide the clock and derive a **1-second signal (`clk_1s`)** for time updates
-- This controls the time updates

 ### 2. Time Storage
-Time is stored using:
-h1 h2 → Hours
+- Time is stored in the following manner: h1 h2 - Hours
-m1 m2 → Minutes
+  m1 m2 - Minutes
-s1 s2 → Seconds
+  s1 s2 - Seconds

 ### 3. Time Counting Logic
-- Seconds increase every second
+- Seconds increment every second
-- After 59 seconds → minutes increase
+- After 59 seconds, minutes increment
-- After 59 minutes → hours increase
+- After 59 minutes, hours increment

-### 4. 12-Hour Format
+### 4. 12-Hour Format Logic
-- Clock runs in 12-hour format
+- Clock is in 12-hour format
-- Transitions:
+- Time transitions:
-  - 11 → 12 → AM/PM toggles
+  - 11 -> 12 -> AM/PM changes
-  - 12 → 01 → new cycle starts
+  - 12 -> 01 -> New cycle starts

-### 5. Date Handling
+### 5. Date Logic
-- Date updates at midnight
+- Date changes at midnight
-- Month updates when maximum days reached
+- Month changes when maximum days are reached
-- Year updates after December
+- Year changes after December

 ### 6. Leap Year Logic
 (year % 4 == 0 && year % 100 != 0) || (year % 400 == 0)
-- February has 29 days in leap year, otherwise 28
+- February has 29 days in a leap year and 28 in non-leap years

-### 7. Mode-Based Display
+### 7. Mode-Based Display Logic
-#### Mode 0 → Time
+#### Mode 0 - Time Display
-#### Mode 1 → Date
+#### Mode 1 - Date Display
-#### Mode 2 → Day
+#### Mode 2 - Day Display

 ## Outputs
 - Time increases correctly every second